 Fashion + Sporting Goods

 The fashion industry’s environmental impacts — from GHG emissions to biodiversity loss, microplastics and water ecotoxicity — are now well-known by consumers and companies alike.
 And so is its potential for solving the current environmental crisis.
-All eyes are on brands to usher in a new era for fashion, one where industry operates within the means of the planet.
+All eyes are on apparel, sporting goods, watch and jewelry brands to usher in a new era for fashion, one where industry operates within the means of the planet.
 The challenge is now translating awareness and good intentions into action and results to shape a sustainable fashion future.

 We understand key industry challenges